kamperh/kamperh.github.io/_posts/2025-05-16-research-thoughts.md

 **Why do I do research?** I like being part of the conversation in my field---or at least listening in.
 I enjoy visiting other campuses.
 I like going to conferences.
 I love telling stories with a technical component to it.
 I like coding (a bit), writing (a bit), and teaching (a lot).
 I like making small YouTube videos.
 I enjoy seeing and being part of academia.
 I do not care about "producing new useful knowledge".
 I like making notes, chatting with people, trying to figure out what has not been looked at before, and whether there is a weird way to look at an old problem.
 I enjoy getting some new technical insight from a student.
 These small things are the ends in themself.
 Research---for me---is just means to that end, not the other way around.

-You have to come up with your own answer to "why research?".
+You have to come up with your own answer to "why research?"
 Sorry.
-And more options does not make us happy.
+And more options do not make us happy.
 Sorry again.

 ## Research and teaching